-Environmental Health and Safety will provide electronic access to the Chemical Hygiene Plan (CHP) for each laboratory and each laboratory shall make the CHP available to all employees in the laboratory.
+The Environmental Health and Safety will provide a copy of the Chemical Hygiene Plan (CHP) for each laboratory and each laboratory shall make the CHP available to all employees in the laboratory.
 The CHP defines Saint Louis University's Chemical Hygiene Program and shall be followed by all laboratory employees, students and visitors.
 This includes individuals working in academic teaching laboratories and individuals entering laboratories on a frequent basis.
 The Saint Louis University Chemical Hygiene Program includes:

-- Periodic monitoring of the performance of safety equipment - Periodic safety inspections of laboratories - Procedures that ensure proper disposal of chemical waste at regular intervals, and - Training opportunities for everyone working in and around a laboratory.
+- Periodic monitoring of the performance of safety equipment - Periodic environmental laboratory safety inspections of laboratories - Procedures that ensure proper disposal of chemical waste at regular intervals, and - Training opportunities for everyone working in and around a laboratory.